 Total Access Health Ltd. will collect your Data in a number of ways, for example:

-when you contact us through the Website, by telephone, post, e-mail or through any other means;
+- when you contact us through our website, by telephone, post, e-mail or through any other means;

-when you make payments to us, through this Website or otherwise;
+- when you make payments to us, through our website or otherwise;

 Special Category Data That is Given to Us by You

 We will use special category data to carry out the obligations agreed upon to in any contracts entered between you and Total Access Health.
-We will use special category data to supply you with the information, products and/or services that you have requested from us.
+We will use special category data to enable us to supply you with the information, products and/or services that you have requested from us.